junxit/us-congress-bills-117/bill.md

   >     - **(C)** offer counsel on current and emerging issues;
   >     - **(D)** provide a forum for discussing and proposing solutions to problems related to the travel and tourism industry; and
   >     - **(E)** provide advice regarding the domestic travel and tourism industry as an economic engine.
-  >   - **(5)** *Recovery strategy* The Board shall assist the Assistant Secretary in the development and implementation of the COVID–19 public health emergency recovery strategy required under section 5(f)(1) of the Visit America Act.
+  >   - **(5)** *Recovery strategy* The Board shall assist the Assistant Secretary in the development and implementation of the COVID–19 public health emergency recovery strategy required under section 3(f)(1) of the Visit America Act.
   > - **(b)** *Advisory committee for promotion of tourist travel* The Secretary of Commerce is authorized

+- **(2)** by striking “the Secretary of the Interior to serve” and inserting “the Secretary of Commerce to serve”.

+## § 6.
+Data on domestic travel and tourism

+The Secretary of Commerce, subject to the availability of appropriations, shall collect and make public aggregate data on domestic travel and tourism trends.

+## § 7.
+Completion of proceeding

+If the Secretary of Commerce has, before the date of the enactment of this Act, taken action that in whole or in part implements this Act or the amendments made by this Act, the Secretary is not required to revisit such action, but only to the extent such action is consistent with this Act and the amendments made by this Act.

 ## § 8.
-Data on domestic travel and tourism

-The Secretary of Commerce, subject to the availability of appropriations, shall collect and make public aggregate data on domestic travel and tourism trends by individuals traveling between points within the United States.

-## § 9.
 Defined term

 In this Act, the term “COVID–19 public health emergency”—